-Stainless Steel Passivation
+Stainless Steel Passivation Surface Finish

 - Improved corrosion resistance without plating

-- Superior clean surface
+- Superior surface cleanliness

 - Eliminates iron contamination reactions with other materials

 - No dimensional change

 - Repairs damage to the naturally occurring chromium oxide layer

 Testing for Free Iron After Metal Passivation